Sachin Tendulkar: 2008: England Series

-2009–2010
+2009–10: Consolidation and ODI record

 In early 2009, India revisited Sri Lanka for five ODIs, as the Pakistan series had been cancelled due to the security situation in Pakistan and the attacks in Mumbai.
 Tendulkar scored 5, 6 and 7 in the first three matches, being dismissed leg before wicket in all of them, and did not play in the remaining two matches.

 India's next assignment was an away series against New Zealand, consisting of three Tests and five ODIs.
 In the ODI series, Tendulkar made an unbeaten 163 in the third match before stomach cramps forced him to end his innings.
 India made 392, won the match and eventually won the series 3–1.
 Tendulkar made 160 in the first Test, his 42nd Test century, and India won.
 He made 49 and 64 in the second Test and 62 and 9 in the third, in which play was halted on the last day due to rain with India needing only two wickets to win.
 India won the series 1–0.

 Tendulkar rested himself for the ODI tour of West Indies, but was back for the Compaq Cup Tri Series between India, Sri Lanka and New Zealand in early September 2009.
 He made 46 and 27 in the league matches before notching up 138 in the final, as India made 319 and won by 46 runs.
 This was Tendulkar's sixth century in a final of an ODI tournament and his third consecutive score of over 50 in such finals.

 Tendulkar played only one innings in the ICC Champions trophy in South Africa, scoring 8 against Pakistan as India lost.
 The next match against Australia was abandoned due to rain and he was out with a stomach infection in the third match against the West Indies, as India were eliminated.